What does a Technology Specialist do?

 Responsibilities:

-- Provide technical support and troubleshooting to resolve hardware and software issues.
+- Provide technical support to staff, troubleshooting and resolving technology-related issues.

 Qualifications